The Science of Language Learning

-“Simple Songs That Teach French” is a compilation of original and traditional French songs written in a variety of musical styles designed to delight and engage children from birth to age 12.
-Along with its own activity book, this CD uses grammar, vocabulary and idiomatic expressions typically taught in the first year of language study to help familiarize children with the French language in a way that’s fun, relaxing and effortless.
+“Simple Songs That Teach French” makes learning French simple and fun.
+The playful, engaging songs introduce grammar, vocabulary and idiomatic expressions typically taught in the first year of language study.
+These CDs are meant to familiarize children with the French language in a way that’s fun, relaxing and effortless.

 They learn by listening, watching, playing and exploring.
-Simple Songs immersion- style is ideally suited to this natural learning process.
+Simple Songs’ immersion- style music is ideally suited to this natural learning process.

-As a mother, I have always been on the lookout for a product that would give my children a head start both linguistically and developmentally.
-“Simple Songs That Teach French” offers both.
-It’s fun, unique and an excellent way to introduce children to another language while letting them play and grow.
+As a mother, I have always been on the lookout for a product that would give my children a head start developmentally.
+“Simple Songs That Teach French”fulfills this need by introducing children to another language while letting them play and grow.

-Researchers can now see how exposure to more than one language at an early age builds new neural pathways (think train tracks) in the brain, which profoundly affect learning and brain function.
+Today’s research shows exposure to more than one language builds neural pathways in the brain, which impacts learning and brain function.

-The best time for learning language is before age twelve.
-We’ve all seen it—young people just naturally learn more quickly and easily.
-Remember Frere Jacques from grade school?
-The earlier you can expose your child to a second language, the greater the benefit.
+They say the best time for learning language is before age twelve.
+Remember Frère Jacques from grade school?
+The earlier you can expose your child to a second language, the greater the benefits.